Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 TEMPLATING

-+ sharing. impulse to of elements. invert, multilingual trim are obvious
++ sharing. impulse of elements. invert, multilingual trim are obvious

 declarative is plus

-Design-first will create a test structure that is friendly for exploration and introduction of applications and features (even for non-developers).
+Design-first will create a test structure that is friendly for exploring and introducing applications and features (even for non-developers).

 🛑 Overengineering

-🗝️🕰️ implementation obstacles
+🗝️🕰️ Implementation Obstacles

 **`C#`** doesn't have `Func` generic constraint to be patched (DELETGATE doesn't help)